gianlucacandiotti/vagrant-scaffold/README.md

 2. `git subtree add --prefix vagrant-env vagrant-env master --squash`

 3. Don't forget that the Vagrantfile will look for the *./app* folder as the sync folder.
-If you already have some files, put them in the *./app* folder so that your structure looks like the one described above.
+If you already have some files, put them in an *./app* folder so that your structure looks like the one described above.
 If you are starting from scratch or cloning a repository just create the *./app* folder and put your files in there.

+4. Currently the Vagrantfile configures the guest machine with a private network **192.168.33.10** that allows host only access.
+Also the Vagrantfile will forward port **8080** on the guest machine to port **8080** on the host machine.

 ## Updating the subtree from your repository